palgoel/pytesr_allrep_jen/readme.txt

-This project is for add, sub, multiply and divide
+This project is for add, sub, multiply and divide and generate allure report